sp

 PS - in the sign above, SORTIE means EXIT, and Bd des Invalides means Boulevarde des Invalides.

-Look around, you will hopefully see a big board, with a map of the Paris arrondissements on it, and the Metro stops clearly marked.
-You will also see a list of destinations with buttons beside their names.
+Look around, you will hopefully see a big board, with a map of the Paris arrondissements (suburbs/districts) on it, and the Metro stops clearly marked.
+You may also see a list of destinations with buttons beside their names (not available in all metro stations, but very handy when you do find it).
 Find where you want to go, press the button, and watch the lights light up on the big map in front of you.

-This shows you which direction you'll be going in, and also clearly shows you which Metro you'll be catching.
-Make a note of where you're going and the Metro name, and you will be able to buy a train ticket.
+If you find one of these maps with train line LIGHTS on it, it’ll show you which direction you’ll be going in, and also clearly shows you which Metro “name” you’ll be catching.
+Make a note of where you’re going and the Metro name, and you will be able to buy a train ticket.
 There are tourist passes you can buy in advance, which will make public transport travel extremely easy for you.

 The Paris transport metro is clean and bright, and safe at all hours.